QiangFu-CardiffUni/CMT122_courcework_1/Readme.md

 e.g. conda install numpy

+### Before using this virtual environment, you need to download the stop-words, Please type the following instruction in your CLI.
+>python
+>import nltk
+>nltk.download('stopwords')

 ### If you want get the whole results, you need to activate the virtual environment first ,and then you can type this instruction below or paste it in your linux CLI

 >python part2.py